curl/everything-curl/http-post.md

     curl --data-urlencode "name=John Doe (Junior)" http://example.com

-... which would send the following data in the actual request body:
+…which would send the following data in the actual request body:

     name=John%20Doe%20%28Junior%29